valoran-M/Soya/doc/soya.md

 o1 _ = new o2();
 ```

-- if you test if you object if an instance of the destination object.
+- if you test if you object is an instance of the destination object.

 Example (`c` an object):